psychemedia/storytelling-notes/thirteen-precious-things.md

 9. The Whetstone of Tudwal Tudclud.
 If the sword of a brave man were sharpened thereon, its cut was certain deah; but if of a coward, the cut was harmless.

-10. The Robe of Padarn Beisrudd, which fitted every one of gentle birth, bnt no churl could wear it.
+10. The Robe of Padarn Beisrudd, which fitted every one of gentle birth, but no churl could wear it.

 11. The Mantle of Tegau Eurvron, which only fitted ladies whose conduct was irreproachable.